How to visit Mont St Michel France

-In 2005 to reverse the sand built up and maintain the fell of the Mont the Causeway was dismantled and a new bridge style one was built along with a dam that allowed the tides to work naturally and wash the built-up sand away.
-At the same time on the mainland, the parking lots were re-built further away from the shore and shuttles were introduced to move visitors and locals back and forth to the island.
+In 2005 to reverse the sand build-up and maintain access to the Monastery the Causeway was dismantled and a new bridge style one was built along with a dam that allowed the tides to work naturally and wash the built-up sand away.
+At the same time on the mainland, the parking lots were rebuilt further away from the shore and shuttles were introduced to move visitors and locals back and forth to the island.

 Sadly though with global warming, the tides are changing and it may still be possible for the Mont to become part of the mainland.

 What does it cost to see Mont Saint-Michel?

 Technically it is free to visit Mont Saint Michel and the shuttle buses are also ‘free’, but parking will cost you €14.90 and there are charges to visit the small museums on the Mont itself along with a fee to enter the Abby.

 Mont Saint Michel tickets: Admission to the Abbaye du Mont Saint Michel is €10 for adults and free for EU citizens or permanent residents of France up to age 25, otherwise €8 for 18 to 25-year olds and free for all children under 18.